DanElliottPalmer/GeoJSON-Parser/readme.md

 * `hide`: Hides all the pieces.
 * `show`: Shows all the pieces.
 * `remove`: Removes all the pieces.
+* `getBounds`: Returns a Google LatLngBounds object of the shape file.

 ##Help Me Please :)